Meet the Coach

 Dr. Caylor has had 21 years of post-residency clinical experience, 12 of those years involving academic medicine at the residency level.
 She completed the faculty development fellowship through the University of Washington.
-Dr. Caylor is a certified culinary coach through Harvard's Institute of Lifestyle Medicine as well as a certified Professional Coach through the Life Coach School.
-She has completed additional course work in Co-Active Training institute.
-She has coached medical students in the AMWA-Ignite program, residents, early career physicians, and faculty.
-She also coaches for Empowering Women Physicians.
+Dr. Caylor is a certified culinary coach through Harvard's Institute of Lifestyle Medicine as well as a Certified Professional Coach through the Life Coach School.
+She has completed additional course work at the Co-Active Training Institute.
+She has coached medical students in the AMWA-Ignite program, residents, early-career physicians, and faculty.
 She is a generalist at heart and sees her clients as whole, capable and resourceful.

 Leslie Waldman, MD - APD

 "All of us are keenly aware of the toll our profession can take on wellness.
 As an APD, I have felt ineffective in finding ways to positively and enduringly impact resident wellness.
 Based on our universally positive resident feedback, I think Joy in Family Medicine coaching is definitely one of the ways to address this concern.
 I really appreciate not having program faculty directly involved in this experience, it truly gives residents a safe space to be open and honest."

 Casey Kernan, MD